 In one study, researchers discovered that even the most minimal amount of arthritis present at the time of surgery drastically reduced outcome results.
 In fact, nearly 6 in 10 experienced worsening of their arthritis following hip arthroscopy.

-While bone spurs often get a bad rap, and hip arthroscopy for hip impingement involves shaving off these bone spurs, we’ve observed that these bone spurs actually protect the hip joint.
+While bone spurs often get a bad rap, and hip arthroscopy for hip impingement involves shaving off these bone spurs, we’ve observed that this bone spurs actually protect the hip joint.
 From what?
 Instability.
 Bone spurs form to help stabilize a hip joint that has become unstable.
 When bone spurs are removed during surgery, the hip is no longer able to protect hip cartilage from the unstable joint.
 To learn more about hip impingement and bone spurs, watch Dr. Centeno’s video below:

 2. Hip Arthroscopy Can Result in “Portal Syndrome”

-To access the hip joint for a hip arthroscopy, first an incision is made through the skin and tissue and into the hip joint; a scope is passed through this access point to allow the surgeon to visualize the hip.
+To access the hip joint for hip arthroscopy, first, an incision is made through the skin and tissue and into the hip joint; a scope is passed through this access point to allow the surgeon to visualize the hip.
 Then separate incisions are made to create portals, or tunnels, into the hip joint; these portals allow the surgeon to pass instruments through in order to perform the surgery.

 We’ve seen many patients in our clinic suffering from chronic pain at portal sites.
 We see so many, in fact, that we have a name for this: “portal syndrome.”
 What would cause this?
 Portal sites where nerves have become entrapped and full healing has be unable to occur.